-In many institutions of higher education, the receipt and processing of gifts of securities and mutual funds is left to the Accounting or Treasurers Office.
-The thought being that they are the only ones authorized to determine when to sell the asset; therefore, they should handle the receipt of the asset.
-This may be fine from a purely administrative perspective, however this policy oftentimes gives rise to serious donor-relations issues.
+In many nonprofit organizations, the receipt and processing of gifts of securities and mutual funds are left to the Accounting or Treasurer's Office.
+The thought is that they are the only ones authorized to determine when to sell the asset; therefore, they should handle the receipt of the asset.
+This may be fine from a purely administrative perspective.
+However, this policy often gives rise to serious donor-relations issues.

 When a business office handles the receipt and processing of gifts of securities, they usually do so in the context of a business transaction.
-They tend to be more concerned about the asset, and selling or investing it, than they are the donors.
-This attitude gives rise to the opening of numerous brokerage accounts across the country, sometimes with their authorizations - sometimes without, to facilitate the transfer of a gift within that same brokerage firm.
-Frequently the first indication to the business office that a gift has been made is when they receive a statement, or check, from that firm.
-It, therefore, could be a minimum of 30 days before an acknowledgement can be sent to the donor.
-And if the business office did not have prior knowledge that a gift was going to be made, they may never determine whom the gift was from.
+They tend to be more concerned about the asset and selling or investing it than they are the donors.
+This attitude gives rise to opening numerous brokerage accounts across the country, sometimes with their authorizations - sometimes without - to facilitate the transfer of a gift within that same brokerage firm.
+The first indication to the business office that a gift has been made is when they receive a statement or check from that firm.
+It, therefore, could be a minimum of 30 days before an acknowledgment can be sent to the donor.
+And if the business office did not know that a gift was going to be made, they may never determine who made it.
 The Development Office finds out when the donor calls to complain that they never were thanked!

-In order to eliminate this donor-relations problem, without removing the responsibility for the actual sale or investment of assets from the business office (and actually enhance their control), the following steps are suggested:
+To eliminate this donor-relations problem, without removing the responsibility for the actual sale or investment of assets from the business office (and enhance their control), the following steps are suggested: